argonne-lcf/user-guides/docs/policies/alcf-acknowledgement-policy.md

 For guidance on acknowledgements, please see the following sample policies:

-## ALCF Only Acknowledgement
+## ALCF Only Acknowledgement.
+Users, and ALCF staff scientists without direct project funding, should acknowledge the ALCF in all publications and presentations that speak to work performed on ALCF resources.

-This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357.

-## INCITE/ALCF Acknowledgement
+## INCITE/ALCF Acknowledgement.
+Users should acknowledge the ALCF in all publications and presentations that speak to INCITE work performed on ALCF resources.

-An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
-This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+An award for computer time was provided by the U.S. Department of Energy’s (DOE) Innovative and Novel Computational Impact on Theory and Experiment (INCITE) Program.
+This research used resources from the Argonne Leadership Computing Facility, a U.S. DOE Office of Science user facility at Argonne National Laboratory, which is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-06CH11357.

-## INCITE/ALCF/OLCF Acknowledgement
+## INCITE/ALCF/OLCF Acknowledgement.
+Users should acknowledge the ALCF and OLCF in all publications and presentations that speak to INCITE work performed on ALCF and OLCF resources.

-An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
-This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under contract DE-AC02-06CH11357.
-This research also used resources of the Oak Ridge Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+An award for computer time was provided by the U.S. Department of Energy’s (DOE) Innovative and Novel Computational Impact on Theory and Experiment (INCITE) Program.
+This research used supporting resources at the Argonne and the Oak Ridge Leadership Computing Facilities.
+The Argonne Leadership Computing Facility at Argonne National Laboratory is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-06CH11357.
+The Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC05-00OR22725.